 Michelle Lovegrove Thomson

-Michelle Lovegrove Thomson is the Senior Manager of the TIFF Film Reference Library, where her focus is on public services, education, film preservation, and access to collections.
-She holds a Master of Information from the University of Toronto iSchool, a Master of Arts in English from the University of Alberta, and a BFA in Film Production from York University.
-She is an alumna of the Northern Exposure to Leadership Institute (NELI), currently sits on the OLA Special Libraries Council, and is the Special Libraries planner for OLA Super Conference 2019 and 2020.
+Michelle Lovegrove Thomson is the Manager of Rare Books and Archives at the Toronto Public Library, where her focus is on preservation of cultural heritage, increasing access to collections through programming and digitization initiatives, and public services.
+She previously held the position of Senior Manager, Film Reference Library at the Toronto International Film Festival.
+She holds a BFA in Film Production from York University, and Master of Arts in English from the University of Alberta, and a Master of Information from the University of Toronto iSchool.
+She is an alumna of the Northern Exposure to Leadership Institute (NELI), and served as planner for the 2019 OLA Super Conference Special Libraries Section.

 Monica Lowe has been the Distribution Director at the Winnipeg Film Group since 2006.
 She has spearheaded many important projects, such as the re-striking of Guy Maddin’s Archangel and the construction of a climate-controlled media vault.
 She was the Editor on Finding Focus: Framing Canadian Métis and First Nations on Film, and the Managing Editor on Place: 13 Essays, 13 Filmmakers, 1 City.
 Monica founded the Women’s Film & Video Network in 2015 and is one the founding members of VUCAVU, a comprehensive distribution platform for independent Canadian film and video.
 Monica served as the Chair of Nuit Blanche Winnipeg between 2012 and 2018.
 In July 2018 Monica was promoted to Deputy Director of the Winnipeg Film Group.